steeeved/steeeved/README.md

-Hi, I'm Stephen! 👋
+# Hi, I'm Stephen 👋

-I'm a software developer in the Nairobi area.
-I have [a tech and software development blog](https://stephenmuchendu.dev/articles?q=) that I post articles on & I've also built [some apps](https://stephenmuchendu.dev/projects?q=).

-You can also check out more of my work and projects on my [portfolio site](https://stephenmuchendu.dev/).
+I build software near Nairobi.
+Most days that means React, TypeScript and Node, plus a fair amount of time spent working out why the thing that worked yesterday doesn't today.

+I keep [a blog](https://stephenmuchendu.dev/articles?q=) where I write up the problems that took me longer than they should have, and I've shipped [a few apps](https://stephenmuchendu.dev/projects?q=) along the way.
+The rest of my work lives on [my site](https://stephenmuchendu.dev/).

+If you find a bug in something of mine, tell me.
+I'd rather know.